 In fall 2020, theatre programs at UC Davis and Northwestern University joined forces to devise and generate a new form of virtual performance.
 Led by UC Davis professor Margaret Laurena Kemp and Northwestern professor Roger Ellis and featuring a cast from both universities, the show explored the characters and themes of Jacqueline Goldfinger’s play CLICK and the resulting performance evolved into [re: CLICK].
 Now, after six months of development with American Music Theatre Project (AMTP), Northwestern’s incubator of new work, [re: CLICK] returns on a new reimagined platform.
-The performance will be available for the month of June and accessible through AMTP’s website.
+The performance will be available beginning June 18 at 3 p.m.
+CDT.
+Register at AMTP’s website.

 [re: CLICK] is an app-based performance for the #MeToo era.
 Goldfinger’s story of trauma, transformation, and reclaiming who you are, has been adapted to the internet and is presented through an immersive website.
 What is the line between flesh-based and digital experience?
 Choosing from four avatars, cyber audiences will choose the version of the performance they want to ‘play’.
 Each audience member chooses the skin they want to play in, but don’t worry – you can choose another skin if you get tired of yours.

 “Our creative inquiry was led by curiosity about ‘what is my body in the internet?’
 We kept questioning the impact of the anonymous, weaponized, and often false voice of the digital chorus,” said Kemp.
 “Our cast(s) of digital natives is the first generation for whom the digital experience is more real than the ‘flesh-based experience.’
 Our decision to present this material within the digital space invites the audience to experience this dichotomy.”